A Rest Area En route to Manasarovar, Day 8

 Inside one of the tents were an assortment of day beds and wooden benches covered with warm quilts.
 In the center a wood burning fire was contained within metal sheeting and kept the larger kettle at a boil.
 The heat also warmed the smaller kettle, and kept the yak milk warm in the largish aluminum flat bottomed vessel (toap).
 Radiant heat from the metal ducting kept the tent cozy, and the smoke escaped through the chimney on the far right.The young girl on the left was repairing some clothes strewn about her on one of the day beds.
 When we entered she put those aside and observed us with amusement.
 The slightly older owner lady scurried around; she carried a money belt wrapped around the front of her garb and patiently answered all our questions about her tent.
 Only a couple of us ordered Tibetan tea (a blend of yak butter, rock salt and hot brown water).
 The altitude sickness and associated weakness had dropped my inquisitiveness to a new low, and I stayed content taking pics.
 Was just not in the mood to try anything different!

 Close-up of the girl.
 She was amused by the innumerable questions we asked.
-More like we’d point to some aspect/thing in the tent and fan our fingers up while raising our chin in the universal query “What?” or kya.
-She of course did not understand hindi or english and simply smiled.
-She did have a beautiful smile!
+We’d point to some aspect/thing in the tent and fan our fingers up while raising our chin in the universal query “What?” or kya.
+Of course, she didn’t understand us and simply smiled in amusement.

 In case you wanted a head of a wild sheep, several such were for sale!

-Most of the other members of our group also had some level of illness.
+Most of the other members of our group also had different level of altitude sickness.
 Some were worse off.
-But overall, I think the other desi indians (unlike the yours truly, nri) fared slightly better than me.
+But overall, I think the other desi indians (unlike the yours truly, NRI) fared slightly better than me.
 Most were likely accustomed to the bone jarring rides in the local buses or auto rickshaws.
 And the food was not much different from what they were used to.
 And their intestinal immunity was definitely more robust.
 Initially, even though I had felt confident in my ability to trek around Kailash, I simply underestimated the challenges of the road.
-Just getting to Manasarovar and Kailash took the best of my energies and drained me of physical and psychological resources.
-Silently, I started to wonder if I too would not be able to do the trek around Kailash!
-The organizers had already planned for a ‘un-able’ folks to stay at Manasarovar, while the rest of the group did the trek.
+Just getting to Manasarovar and Kailash took the best of my energies and drained me of physical and emotional resources.
+Silently, I started to wonder if I would not be able to do the trek around Kailash!
+The organizers had already planned for ‘un-able’ folks to stay at Manasarovar, while the rest of the group did the trek.
 So much for being a marathoner!